 Casual taxpayer registration serves multiple purposes:

-Thus, casual taxpayer registration balances the government’s intent to monitor compliance, collect tax revenues, and facilitate legitimate businesses by allowing them to claim input tax credits.
+Thus, casual taxpayer registration effectively balances the government’s objectives.
+It ensures the monitoring of compliance, facilitates the collection of tax revenues, and supports legitimate businesses by allowing them to claim input tax credits.

 Determining Eligibility for Casual Taxpayer Registration